Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/serialization/inetworkserializable.md

 ### Using with NetworkVariable

-In order to use an `INetworkSerializable` implementation with `NetworkVariable`, you must also implement the `IEquatable<T>` interface in order to determine whether a value has been updated or not.
+To use an `INetworkSerializable` implementation with `NetworkVariable`, you must also implement the `IEquatable<T>` interface to determine whether a value has been updated or not.

 ```csharp
 public struct NetworkVariableCompatible : INetworkSerializable, IEquatable<NetworkVariableCompatible>